algorithmica-org/algorithmica/content/english/hpc/complexity/hardware.md

 ### Power Efficiency

-It may come as a surprise, but the primary metric for modern CPUs is not the clock frequency, but rather "useful operations per joule", or, more practically put, "useful operations per dollar".
+It may come as a surprise, but the primary metric for modern CPUs is not the clock frequency, but rather "useful operations per joule," or, more practically put, "useful operations per dollar."

 Thermodynamically, a computer is just a very efficient device for converting electrical power into heat.
 This heat eventually needs to be removed, and it's not straightforward to do when you are working with a millimeter-scale crystal.
 There are physical limits to how much power you can consume and then dissipate.